telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 By default, when a measure arrives to the IoTAgent, if the `device_id` does not match with an existing one, then, the IoTA creates a new device and a new entity according to the group config.
-Defining the parameter `autoprovision` to `false` when provisioning the device or the group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.
+Defining the parameter `autoprovision` to `false` when provisioning the device group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.

 #### Explicitly defined attributes (explicitAttrs)